-A doctoral student who wishes to discontinue his/her studies before he/she has been awarded a qualification must apply for this in writing to the faculty office.
+A doctoral student who wishes to discontinue their studies before they have been awarded a qualification must apply for this in writing to the faculty office.
 Before the discontinuation is registered, the doctoral student should be offered guidance by the doctoral student ombudsman.
-The doctoral student should also be informed of the fact that if he/she wishes to resume studies at a later date, he/she must be readmitted according to the guidelines and admission regulations in force at that time.
+The doctoral student should also be informed of the fact that if they wish to resume their studies at a later date, they must be readmitted according to the guidelines and admission regulations in force at the time.